 Tara, the Activity of Compassion

-Although the attainments and qualities of equanimity, love, compassion, joy and the six far-reaching attitudes are the same, Tara is considered to be the “activity of compassion”, while Avalokitesvara is associated with “compassion”, Manjusri with “wisdom” and Vajrapani with “power.”
+Although the attainments and qualities of equanimity, love, compassion, joy and the six far-reaching attitudes are the same, Tara is considered to be the “activity of compassion”.
+All Enlightened Buddhas have the same essence.
+Yet we associate Green Tara with motherly protective activity of compassion.
+To take other examples, Avalokitesvara is associated with “compassion”, Manjusri with “wisdom” and Vajrapani with “power” — yet all are equally fully Enlightened Beings with the same realizations.
 All the Buddhas contain these qualities, but Tara attracts those who benefit most from compassionate action.

 Dance of the 21 Praises of Tara at the Maui Bliss Fest 2012:

 Why would Tara help a non Buddhist?
 Putting aside the obvious answer — compassion and love — She is part of all of us.
 In Buddhist philosophy, all people, all sentient beings — even insects — have “Buddha Nature”, or the potential to become Enlightened.
 We call on our own inherent Buddha Nature, when we outwardly call on any Buddha or Enlightened Being.